Nipsu24/42_libft/README.md

 ### 3. Using it in your code (basic example)

-To use the library functions, include header path e.g in your main.c file (given libft is in a subfolder):
+To use the library functions, include the header path e.g in your main.c file (given libft is in a subfolder):
 ```
 #include "libft/libft.h"
 ```